alpha-tango-kilo/imdb-id/README.md

             The maximum number of results to show from IMDb

     -t, --type <filter_type>
-            Filters results to a specific media type (movie or series)
+            Filters results to a specific media type (movie or series).
+Can be given multiple times

     -V, --version
             Print version information